Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Abstract

 \section{Abstract}

-\begin{description} \item[Abstract] Testing, contact tracing, and isolation (TTI) is an epidemic management and control approach that is difficult to implement at scale.
-Here we demonstrate a scalable improvement to TTI that uses data assimilation (DA) on a contact network to learn about individual risks of infection.
-Network DA exploits diverse sources of health data together with proximity data from mobile devices.
-In simulations of the early COVID-19 epidemic in New York City, network DA identifies up to a factor 2 more infections than contact tracing when harnessing the same diagnostic test data.
-Targeting contact interventions with network DA reduces deaths by up to a factor 4 relative to TTI, provided compliance reaches around 75\%.
-Network DA can be implemented by expanding the backend of existing exposure notification apps, thus greatly enhancing their capabilities.
-Implemented at scale, it has the potential to precisely and effectively control the ongoing or future epidemics while minimizing economic disruption. \item[Popular Summary] During the ongoing COVID-19 pandemic, exposure notification apps have been developed to scale manual contact tracing to larger groups of users.
-The apps use proximity data from mobile devices to automate finding and notifying direct contacts of an infection source.
-They suffer from lack of trust as they provide users only with rare and binary alerts.
-Here we present network data assimilation (DA) as a new digital approach to epidemic management and control.
-Network DA uses the same data as exposure notification apps but does so much more effectively and provides frequently updated individual risk assessments to users.
+Testing, contact tracing, and isolation (TTI) is an epidemic management and control approach that is difficult to implement at scale because it relies on manual tracing of contacts.
+Exposure notification apps have been developed to digitally scale up TTI by harnessing contact data obtained from mobile devices; however, exposure notification apps provide users only with limited binary information when they have been directly exposed to a known infection source.
+Here we demonstrate a scalable improvement to TTI and exposure notification apps that uses data assimilation (DA) on a contact network.
+Network DA exploits diverse sources of health data together with the proximity data from mobile devices that exposure notification apps rely upon.
+It provides users with continuously assessed individual risks of exposure and infection, which can form the basis for targeting individual contact interventions.
+Simulations of the early COVID-19 epidemic in New York City prove the concepts.
+In the simulations, network DA identifies up to a factor 2 more infections than contact tracing when both harness the same contact data and diagnostic test data.
+This remains true even when only a relatively small fraction of the population uses network DA.
+When a sufficiently large fraction of the population ($\gtrsim 75\%$) uses network DA and complies with individual contact interventions, targeting contact interventions with network DA reduces deaths by up to a factor 4 relative to TTI.
+Network DA can be implemented by expanding the computational backend of existing exposure notification apps, thus greatly enhancing their capabilities.
+Implemented at scale, it has the potential to precisely and effectively control future epidemics while minimizing economic disruption.